 However, Cornerstone and other updated themes are capable of showing two levels of crossed out prices, so it will show both the New MSRP and New Price crossed out with the New Sale Price and You Save message below.
 See Using Sale Pricing to learn more about how sale pricing appears on the storefront.

 Will the price for products with options always show up as a range in Price Lists in the Control Panel?

 Not always - options can be added to a product without producing a price range on the storefront.
-A price range will only be involved if there are different product prices available on different variants either coming from a SKU price, a rule, or otherwise.
+A price range will only be involved if there are different product prices available on different variants coming from a SKU price.
 For example, price adjustment rules on the product could mean that some option selections offer a different final price than others.
 Similarly, if variants are created on the product then you can set different prices per variant as well as within a Price List.
 All of these things are considered when determining if there is a “price range” available.

 Will the price for products with options always show up as a range on my storefront?

 Not always.
 The Stencil theme being used needs to be set up to display the price as a range if that data is sent.
 Most themes will be only set to display a single product price even if a range is available, and in this case, the lowest variant price will be displayed.
 Additionally, in Cornerstone, there is a theme customization setting to enable or disable displaying of price ranges.